Aneeba-Waseem/IntelliHire/README.md

 ## Future Enhancements

 - Integration of standalone modules
-- further iteration on fine tuning of model
+- Further iteration on fine tuning of model